THE WONDER OF SKIN-TO-SKIN CONTACT

 And, if those benefits haven’t got you sold, there are additional breastfeeding benefits too.

-A baby who receives this contact after birth is more likely to attach well to the breast and breastfeed more effectively and for longer – that’s a truck-load more benefit.
+A baby who receives skin-to-skin contact after birth is more likely to attach well to the breast and breastfeed more effectively and for longer – that’s a truck-load more benefit.

 NOT JUST FOR MUMS:

-Skin-to-skin contact is a beautiful way for dads/partners to bond with baby also.
-So, if mum is recovering post-surgery or is not yet well enough to hold baby, baby’s significant-other can pop their top off and cuddle him too.
-Here’s your chance to show off those pecs 🙂
+Skin-to-skin contact is a beautiful way for dads/partners to bond with baby too.
+So, if mum is recovering post-surgery or is not yet well enough to hold baby, baby’s significant-other can pop their top off and cuddle too!

-If there are any medical reasons that interfere with this time directly after birth, know that skin-to-skin is recommended for birth and beyond, and your snuggles will most certainly count in the days, weeks and months that lie ahead.
+If there are any medical reasons that interfere with this time directly after birth, know that skin-to-skin is recommended for birth and beyond.
+This means your snuggles will most certainly count in the days, weeks and months that lie ahead.

 This is such a precious time enjoying and observing your baby and being close.
 Be present in the now, measurements and making phone calls can wait!
 Marvel at what you’ve made and what your bodies can do when you hold each other close.